 Not many firms include As-Builts as part of their Basic Services and virtually no firms will include more work into their Basic Services without appropriate compensation.
-If you happen to be a Client and are thinking: “Well, of course, Electrical Schematics should be included!”
-Most architectural firms would be happy to included this service, but if you imagine that this service will be provided for no additional cost, think again.
-You, in your business, deserve to be paid for what you do and what you provide.
-Architects mainly provide time and talent, whatever the mechanism of payment may be for your project.
-And when some service requires time and/or provides you with value, that service deserves to be compensated.
+If you happen to be a Client and are thinking: “Well, of course, Schematic Electrical layouts should be included!”
+Most architectural firms would be happy to include this service, but if you imagine that this service will be provided for no additional cost, that is not the case.
+In each Client’s and Architect’s business, each deserves to be paid for the work accomplished and what is provided.
+Architects mainly provide time, experience, know-how and talent, whatever the mechanism of payment may be for each project.
+And when some service requires time and/or provides a Client with value, that service deserves to be compensated.

 The services Architects provide is very technical.
 They spend decades in school, college and graduate school, being educated in architecture, then additional decades in gaining experience, becoming licensed and continuously taking update courses and creating architecture for their Clients.
 It is not easy and many of those who set out to become Architects do not succeed.
 Some ArCH members can remember that the dropout/flunk-out/career-change rate can be as high as 90% in some demanding colleges of architecture.
 So, if you are the Client of an Architect, know that you are obtaining services from some of the best, most intelligent and capable professionals in the United States.
 And they have to continue being all that, in order to remain Architects.
 Because they are licensed.
 In other words, don’t begrudge paying for the services you want.
 On the other hand, if you are an Architect providing services to a Client, it is part of your job to explain, especially in your agreement with your Client, what services you are providing and even to possibly indicate what services you are not providing, to help avoid questions and controversy later.
 To assist in clarifying this, both Clients and Architects may wish to consider using ArCHforms for their agreements, which is dove-tailed and connected by reference to this ArCH-RASoC standard.